The short answer is:

 You may wish to move MediaMonkey’s database to the same location as the AlbumPlays database, to make it easier to backup both together.

 There are several references in this web site to AlbumPlay’s “working directory“.
-This directory can be difficult to locate as Window’s default configuration is to hide directories of this type from those which you may browse to with Explorer.
+This directory can be difficult to locate as Window’s default configuration is to hide directories of this type from those which you may browse with Explorer.

 The location of the working directory is listed on The “About” screen for AlbumPlays, which is available via the File|AboutTheAlbumPlays Application menu item